To Hell with the Devil (film): Reception

 Jeremy Carr of Senses of Cinema wrote called the film "a strange, allusion-heavy amalgam of horror and comedy".

 In his book Ten Thousand Bullets: The Cinematic Journey of John Woo, author Christopher Heard wrote that the film resembles "both 'Faust' by Goethe and the Dudley Moore/Peter Cook Faustian send-up Bedazzled (1967)."

 Reviewer Kenneth Brorsson of sogoodreviews.com wrote, "Not the first or last time John Woo featured religious imagery but no other movie of his has proven to be as weird in that regard as To Hell With The Devil.
 Unfortunately it's again proved though that Ricky Hui sans his fellow brothers, and under the direction of Woo, isn't exactly prime comedic material.
 The comedy designed around pratfalls of the severely low class kind shows Woo was perhaps still a bit too infatuated with his work on Laughing Times".

 An essay in the book Golden Harvest: Leading Change in Changing Times states, "To Hell with the Devil, an allegory of the loss of the soul for fame and gains of the modern man, brings to mind the Faustian story."

 The website The 14 Amazons gave the film a rating of 1/2 out of 5 stars, writing, "The movie is clearly a Hong Kong comedy, of the sort that doesn't tend to travel well... there's lots of slapstick and physical humour, little of which makes a favourable impression.
 Mind you, I don't think local audiences had much time for it either, so perhaps it's not a HK thing, just a lousy thing.
 There's a few good moments - mainly the bizarre climactic battle, but for most of the movie I was watching the time and wondering when it would all end."

-Author Karen Fang of Five Flavours wrote, "Many of Woo's comedies are characterized by this seemingly incongruous mix of easily legible action and culturally specific comedy.
-To Hell with the 'Devil' (1982), for example, is a supernatural parody about the battle for a man's soul whose climatic action set piece between good and evil angels is a staged and shot as a videogame."
+Author Karen Fang of Five Flavours wrote, "Many comedic elements in Woo's films are characterized by a seemingly incoherent blend of easily digestible action scenes and culturally relevant humor.
+'To Hell with the Devil' (1981), for example, is a supernatural parody of the struggle for the human soul, featuring battle sequences between good and evil angels styled like a video game."

 In the book The Rough Guide to Horror Movies, author Alan Jones called the film "John Woo's satanic pact farce" and argued that it was one of many "cash-ins" on the success of Sammo Hung's Spooky Encounters (1980).

 The review on serp.media calls the film "a unique blend of comedy, fantasy, and horror that takes the viewer on a rollercoaster ride of excitement and suspense."

 The website onderhond.com gave the film a rating of 3 out of 5 stars.